-Arsenic - The treated water from Well #2 exceeds the MCL for arsenic.
-Because of the high arsenic levels, GSWC provides bottled water for drinking.
-GSWC is working as quickly as possible with the California Division of Drinking Water to resolve the violation with the construction of a new well and treatment system.
+Arsenic - While your drinking water does meet the federal and state standard for arsenic, it does contain low levels of arsenic.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 The USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-Some people who drink water containing arsenic in excess of the MCL over many years may experience skin damage or circulatory system problems, and may have an increased risk of getting cancer.